 Universal Life Insurance

-is a flexible permanent insurance and investment plan that combines life insurance protection and a tax-deferred investment vehicle:
+Universal Life Insurance is a flexible permanent insurance and investment plan that combines life insurance protection and a tax-deferred investment vehicle:

 ● the investments in the policy pay for the insurance coverage;

 ● existence of the insurance elements permits the investment growth to accrue within a tax-deferred environment.